Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely country of residence of a personal full name, or one surname.
-Assumes names as they are in the country of residence OR the country of origin.*
+*Returns the most likely geographic context of a full name (first name and last name) or a surname.*

 *<u>Cost :</u> The processing of each name requires **10** credits.*